gbtami/pychess-variants/static/docs/grand.md

 The cardinal is unique in that it is the only piece that can checkmate on its own, which you may be able to appreciate if you look at its movement/attack pattern.

-The value of a cardinal is considered slightly better than a rook, but less than the chancellor and queen.
+The value of a cardinal is considered slightly better than a rook, but less than the elephant and queen.

 ### Marshal